The Most Common Type of Bunion is Hallux Valgus

 - Custom crafted orthotic devices to immobilize the forefoot deformity

-- Protective padding, often made from felt material, to eliminate the friction against shoes and to help reduce inflammation and skin problems
+- Protective padding, often made from felt material, to help reduce friction against shoes

 Surgical Treatment: When Conservative Care Is